bokesan/icfp2015/README.md

 ### Phrases of Power

-We found only 8 phrases during the contest.
+We found only 8 phrases during the contest, one of which was unusably long.

 TODO: describe strategy.